 - if the person's partner was NEITHER a long term social security recipient or a pensioner:

-- the payday on or after the death, provided the Department was notified of the death within 4 weeks of the day after the person died, OR
+- the payday on or after the death, provided Services Australia was notified of the death within 4 weeks of the day after the person died, OR

-- the date of notification if the Department was notified outside the 4-week period.
+- the date of notification if Services Australia was notified outside the 4-week period.